Poem by William Blake

 Are you only waiting until they are fat enough to eat them or there too tired to continue with life and living?

-It’s always Why and What happened to the Sheep?
+There is always Why and What happened to the Sheep?